SSkimmd/ConsoleGame/README.md

 # Dependencies
 There are only two dependencies used in this projects.
-- The standard windows.h in order to gain access to functions within the console itself.
+- The standard windows.h library in order to use console functions.
 - json.h used to parse the level files: found at - https://github.com/nlohmann/json

 # Gameplay Examples